harishvc/quick-references/permutation-combination/README.md

     n=total number of things to choose from, r=#slots/spots/openings

 ##Combination
 Combinations where **order does NOT matter** is a Combination.
-Example lottery ticket
+Example lottery ticket.
 * Two types of Combinations
   - Repetition is allowed
   - Repetition is not allowed